-The OAC Board of Directors welcomes this opportunity to reflect on the past year and outline plans for our Association’s continued progress in 2022-23.
+The OAC Board of Directors welcomes this opportunity to reflect on the 2022-23 membership year and outline plans for the Association’s growth in 2023-24.

-As we look ahead to 2022-23, the OAC will focus its efforts on continued organizational growth and advocacy initiatives that include the following:
+As we look ahead to 2023-24, the OAC will focus its efforts on continued growth and advocacy initiatives that include the following:

 - Expand group purchasing program opportunities to include more products and supplies critical to community-based cardiology practices.